-As a child few things were more magical to me than a snowy day.
+As a child few things seemed more magical to me than a snowy day.
 I truly believed each was a gift from God….especially when it meant no school.
-My entire life I have remained a weather buff in love with winter and so a life-death metaphor seemed appropriate.
+I have had a lifelong love affair with winter and so a blustery winter life-death metaphor seemed appropriate.

 A snowflake falls from the heavens.
 Alone, it seems endlessly delicate; its birth so marvelous it commands wonder that something so fragile and perfectly formed could even exist.